tigerfarm/arduino/Altair101/Altair101a/README.md

 1. Set SW15-0 as above, except SW6 to 0 (selects memory page load)
 2. Activate AUX1 down
 ````

+The simulator provides a quick and easy way to load 4k BASIC by setting SW0-7 to 00000101
+and pressing AUX1 down (see “Aux1 down” section above).

 --------------------------------------------------------------------------------
 ### 4. Enter and Run Simple Programs